jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

 </svg>
 </figure>

-The darker areas of the response in the waterfall represents bytes being received, and as you can see the HTML downloads entirely before other resources download.
+The darker areas of the response in the waterfall represents bytes being received, and as you can see the HTML downloads entirely before other resources start downloading.

 I took a look at the source it's littered with large inline SVG, which could be optimised: